Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 Don't forget to configure the Temporary directory, as discussed in the LibreOffice section.

 ### Follow-up Notes <a id="notes"></a>

+Islandora GSearcher is installed but not enabled.
+See `https://github.com/discoverygarden/islandora_gsearcher` for more information.

 More tesseract languages can be found here: [https://code.google.com/p/tesseract-ocr/downloads/list](https://code.google.com/p/tesseract-ocr/downloads/list)